⚡ Electrical · Seattle, WA

 What Do Other Projects Cost in Seattle?

-How Much Does Recessed lighting installation Cost in Nearby Cities?
+How Much Does Recessed Lighting Installation Cost in Nearby Cities?

 Install Recessed Lighting in Spokane, WA — $250 Install Recessed Lighting in Tacoma, WA — $280 Install Recessed Lighting in Bellevue, WA — $320 Install Recessed Lighting in Vancouver, WA — $260 Install Recessed Lighting in Kent, WA — $290

-Published March 2025 · Updated April 14, 2026 · Cost data based on local labor rates and market conditions in the Seattle-Tacoma metropolitan area.
+Published March 2025 · Updated May 13, 2026 · Cost data based on local labor rates and market conditions in the Seattle-Tacoma metropolitan area.